jes5199/starloom/docs/cursor/lessons.md

   - When reusing existing modules, understand their design patterns and limitations
   - Mock appropriate external dependencies in tests to avoid network calls
   - Provide detailed error messages that help troubleshoot issues
+  - Watch for interface extensions in concrete implementations that aren't part of the base interface
+    - For example, HorizonsEphemeris.get_planet_position accepts a 'location' parameter that other implementations don't support
+    - When using different implementations interchangeably, handle these differences gracefully
+    - For CLI commands, include appropriate warnings when parameters will be ignored by certain implementations

 ## Enum Relationships